gsambrotta/nuvi-dashboard-code-project/README.md

-# NUVI INTERVIEW CODE PROJECT
+# NUVI SOCIAL DASHBOARD - CODE PROJECT

 ## Goal:
 Buid a browser UI that displays Social Media activities and allows users to interact with the "actors" of these activities, such as liking or replying to these "actors".